Alumni Award for Research Excellence

 - The award may be granted jointly to two or more persons where the research was done jointly, not otherwise.

-- Recipients must have been a member of the Virginia Tech faculty for a period of at least three years and hold the rank of associate professor or professor (or equivalent).
+- Recipients must be a member of the Virginia Tech community for at least three years and hold the rank of associate professor or professor (or equivalent).

-- Last year nominations: Individuals who were nominated last year are automatically considered for an award for the 2022-2023 academic year if dossiers are complete.
-The nominator may update elements of the nominee’s dossier (e.g., nomination cover letter, external reference letters, CV).
+- Individuals who were nominated last year are automatically considered for an award for the 2023-24 academic year if dossiers are complete.
+The nominator may update elements of the nominee’s dossier, e.g., nomination cover letter, external reference letters, Curriculum Vita (CV).

 Nominators should prepare the required documentation so that peers in unrelated fields can appreciate the significance of the nominee's work.
-The issues of how the work relates to the state-of-the-art and what impact it has had on the field should be addressed clearly and concisely.
+The impact of the research on the field should be addressed clearly and concisely.

 - Name(s) of the nominee: The award may be granted to an individual or jointly to two or more persons for joint research.

-- Research category: Designate whether the nomination is for science or engineering; or social sciences, humanities, or arts.
+- Research category: Designate whether the nomination is for science or engineering; or social sciences, humanities, and arts.

-- Specific scholarly achievements: Brief description, highlights of scholarly achievements (such as publications & presentations).
+- Specific scholarly achievements: Brief description with highlights of scholarly achievements such as publications and presentations.

 - Exemplary contributions: Cite no more than five refereed papers or the appropriate equivalent.

 - Proposed by: Provide the nominator(s) name, title.
-If a committee is making the nomination, please list members.
+If a committee is making the nomination, list all members.
 Include date of nomination.